jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 required to switch existing projects to streaming http.

 For some common
-use cases it should be possible to create an API with a close enough equivalence to popular tools that it can be used as a direct drop-in replacement.
-Although when used in this way no progressive loading would be enacted, when refactoring towards a goal the first step is often to create a new expression of the same thing [@cleancode p.
+use cases it should be possible to create an API which is a close enough equivalent to popular tools that it can be used as a direct drop-in replacement.
+Although used in this way no progressive loading would be enacted, when refactoring towards a goal the first step is often to create a new expression of the same logic [@cleancode p.
 212].
 By giving basic support for non-progressive downloading, the door is open for apps to incrementally refactor towards a progressive expression.
 Allowing adoption as a series of small, easily manageable steps rather than a